jeffThompson/PhysicalComputing/Week02_LEDs/Code/04-ExternalLED.md

 For example, the hole at `A1` is connected to the hole at `E1`, but not `F1` or `A2`.

+> 🙋‍♀️ Breadboards are great for prototypes but the connections aren't very sturdy.
+We'll talk more about soldering, enclosures, etc in a few weeks.

 ***

 ### PLACING YOUR FEATHER BOARD